nitnetwork/NIT-Documentation/White Paper v 1.0.md

 The time has come to New Information Technology

 With them, humanity can build a civilization that is strong, free in mind and spirit, and filled with sense and love!

 Create meanings as root causes

 Generate love as an energy of power
-Be honest,
-(because truth now has a place to be written down)
+Be honest(because truth now has a place to be written down)

 __Be free ...__